nixworks/public/news/2012/08/29/index.md

 ##### Indian Supreme Court
 ### [The Indian Supreme Court upholds the death sentence of Pakistani Mohammad Ajmal Amir Qasab, the perpetrator of the 2008 Mumbai attacks. ](/news/2012/08/29/the-indian-supreme-court-upholds-the-death-sentence-of-pakistani-mohammad-ajmal-amir-qasab-the-perpetrator-of-the-2008-mumbai-attacks.md)
-_Context: Indian Supreme Court, 2008 Mumbai attacks, Mohammad Ajmal Amir Qasab_
+_Context: Mohammad Ajmal Amir Qasab, Indian Supreme Court, 2008 Mumbai attacks_

 ##### Gujarat
 ### [A special Gujarat state court charges 32 people with murder, including Maya Kodnani, later a minister in the Narendra Modi government, for their parts in the riots that led to the killing of 95 people in the Patia neighborhood of Naroda, India. ](/news/2012/08/29/a-special-gujarat-state-court-charges-32-people-with-murder-including-maya-kodnani-later-a-minister-in-the-narendra-modi-government-for-t.md)